Jarre-ing experiences

 Magnetic Fields (1981)

 Magnetic Fields found Jarre at something of a crossroads.
-Equinoxe was a play-it-safe sequel to Oxygene, but by 1981 the electronic music landscape had changed a lot.
-Understandably, for his next album, Jarre looked to innovate by obtaining a Fairlight CMI, a fabulously expensive and very much way-of-the-future digital sampler.
-His collaboration with Michel Geiss continued, leading to even more complex arrangements.
+With Equinoxe being a play-it-safe sequel to Oxygene, 1981 found the Jarre sound unchanged from 1976, while there had been rapid technological development opening up new styles of music.
+To avoid looking like yesterday’s man, for his “third” album (ignore everything pre-Oxygene), Jarre had to evolve too.
+He made a good choice in obtaining a Fairlight CMI, a fabulously expensive and very much way-of-the-future digital sampler.

-The first side of Magnetic Fields is taken up by Magnetic Fields part I. In truth Part I is actually three tracks: an initial urgent introduction that gives an impression of relentless motion, followed by an interlude of floating music concrete, followed by another minor key gallop to the side’s conclusion.
-Unfortunately Part I is nowhere near as engaging as the first sides of Oxygene or Equinoxe.
+The first side of Magnetic Fields is taken up by Magnetic Fields part I. In truth Part I is actually three tracks: an initial urgent introduction that gives an impression of restless motion, followed by an interlude of floating musique concrete, followed by another minor key gallop to the side’s conclusion.
+Although by no means bad, Part I is nowhere near as scintillating as the first sides of Oxygene and Equinoxe.

 Side two begins, as usual, with a single, the rambunctious Magnetic Fields part II.
-The track is the first Jarre number to feature percussion up loud in the mix.
-It’s not a bad track, but it lacks the majestic transcendance of Oxygene IV, or the cheery utopia of Equinoxe part V. Worryingly for Jarre, the version on Synthesizer Greatest is actually arranged better (shoutout to my man Ed Starink!).
+The track is the first Jarre number to feature percussion up loud in the mix, perhaps to appeal to the yoof.
+It’s not a bad track, but it lacks the transcendance of Oxygene IV, or the goofy charm of Equinoxe part V. Worryingly - for Jarre’s sake - the version on Synthesizer Greatest is a better arrangement than the original (shoutout to my man Ed Starink).

 For me the best track on the album is Magnetic Fields part III.
 It’s a relatively straightforward mix of spiralling arpeggios, water sploshing, slick synth bass and what could be a slowed thumb piano loop.
-It’s nice.
+It’s a change of place and looks ahead, just a little bit, to Zoolook.

 Part IV is a sort of limp anthem that plods away for a while, modulates into minor key for a further while, and kind of slinks away with a field recording of a train.
 A bit like Equinoxe part VII it’s not bad, but just not that interesting.